decentralizedsecurity/bls-hsm/README.md

 **2. secure_module**: This module contains blst function calls that involve usage and storage of secret keys, using Secure Partition Manager (SPM).

 ## Test
 "test" folder contains a test coded in [Go](https://golang.org/) language.
-In order to run it, you must install Go and run `go run ./main.go ./utils.go [-v] COMport` command in a terminal or `go mod init test`, `go mod tidy`, `go build` and then `./test [-v] COMport`.
+In order to run it, you must install Go and run `go mod init test`, `go mod tidy` and then either `go run ./main.go ./utils.go [-v] COMport` if you want to run it right away or `go build` and then `./test [-v] COMport` if you want to generate an executable.
 Optional argument `-v` will show a detailed output of the tests. `COMport` is the board's serial port name (e.g. COM4, /dev/ttyS3).
 This test will do the following:
 - Generate 10 keypairs (the maximum allowed by the board) and check that all keys are different.
 - Attempt to generate an extra key pair and confirm the board refuses to do that.